pagkly/Zed/Investopedia3/How a Relief Rally Works.md

 Sometimes, even a lower-than-expected loss can ignite a relief rally in these situations or a more-positive tone on a company conference call with analysts.
 Part of the reason is that slightly good news sometimes causes short sellers to buy stock to cover their positions, which can trigger a short covering.
 This is done as short sellers look to avoid further losses as prices rise.

 A relief rally does not necessarily spell the end of a secular decline, however.
 Both the dot-com crash and the 2007–2009 financial crisis saw several relief rallies for stocks, only to see renewed fears push market prices lower again.
-Relief rallies in these very bearish markets are sometimes called a [dead-cat bounce](https://www.investopedia.com/terms/d/deadcatbounce.asp).
+Relief rallies in these very bearish markets are sometimes called a [[dead-cat bounce]](https://www.investopedia.com/terms/d/deadcatbounce.asp).
 This type of relief rally happens when there's a temporary recovery from a bear market or lengthy decline, but then the downtrend continues later.

 ### Key Takeaways